Histrionic personality disorder

 Histrionic personality disorder may affect a person's social or romantic relationships.
 The person may be unable to cope with losses or failures.
 The person may change jobs often because of boredom and not being able to deal with frustration.
 They may crave new things and excitement, which leads to risky situations.
 All of these factors may lead to a higher chance of depression.

 When to Contact a Medical Professional

-See your health care provider or mental health professional if you or someone you know has symptoms of histrionic personality disorder.
+See your provider or mental health professional if you or someone you know has symptoms of histrionic personality disorder.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.